peterloes/TAMDL/README.md

 Platform for Animal Observation and Manipulation

-An efficient system to monitor animal behaviour in the wild as well as under laboratory settings
+An efficient system to monitor animal behaviour in wildlife as well as in laboratory settings

 -	Compatible with different RFID systems and triggers
 -	Low power consumption and specific data collection lead to long lasting collection periods
 -	Applicable world-wide due to its compatibility with different types of radio clock receivers
 -	High observation quality through low disturbance of the animals
 -       Three user-defined power outputs that can individually be switched on or off at user-defined times

 ![My image](https://github.com/peterloes/TAMDL/blob/master/Getting_Started_Tutorial/2_Electronic_board.jpg)